data-8/textbook/_chapters/14/3/SD_and_the_Normal_Curve.md

 ---
 interact_link: notebooks/14/3/SD_and_the_Normal_Curve.ipynb
 title: '14.3 The SD and the Normal Curve'
-permalink: 'chapters/14/3/sd-and-the-normal-curve'
+permalink: 'chapters/14/3/SD_and_the_Normal_Curve'
 previouschapter:
-  url: chapters/14/2/variability
+  url: chapters/14/2/Variability
   title: '14.2 Variability'
 nextchapter:
-  url: chapters/14/4/central-limit-theorem
+  url: chapters/14/4/Central_Limit_Theorem
   title: '14.4 The Central Limit Theorem'
+redirect_from:
+  - 'chapters/14/3/sd-and-the-normal-curve'
 ---

 ### The SD and the Normal Curve